anton-o/telegram_gpt_bot/README.md

 # Quality disclaimer
-This is a weekend home project, provided as is with no any guaranty or support Code based on the echobot example https://docs.python-telegram-bot.org/en/latest/examples.echobot.html
+This is a weekend home project, provided as is with no any guaranty or support.
+Code based on the echobot example https://docs.python-telegram-bot.org/en/latest/examples.echobot.html